KDCube ReAct Agent

 This is what enables live-updating widget dashboards while the agent is still running.

-When those dashboards are part of a bundle, they remain normal bundle UI surfaces served by KDCube.
-A client shell may embed them, but iframe embedding is outside the ReAct protocol and outside the bundle surface model.
+When those dashboards are part of an app, they remain normal app UI surfaces served by KDCube.
+A client shell may embed them, but iframe embedding is outside the ReAct protocol and outside the app surface model.

 See channeled-streamer-README.md and streaming-widget-README.md.